 Accelevents has an official app published in Zapier for integrating with other platforms.
-The steps below will show you how to first connect your Accelevents account to Zapier and then how you can build your integration between your event and the other apps available in Zapier.
+The steps below will show you how first to connect your Accelevents account to Zapier and then how you can build your integration between your event and the other apps available in Zapier.

 Exporting Attendees via the Zapier Integration

-2. Now we will need to choose between the 2 available triggers:
+3. Now, we will need to choose between the 2 available triggers: